-Closing Wednesday at 11:00pm: HW_1A, HW_1B, HW_1C (These cover 4.9, 5.1, and 5.2) ------------------------------- ---
+Closing Wednesday at 11:00pm: HW_1A, HW_1B, HW_1C (These cover 4.9, 5.1, and 5.2)

-HOMEWORK HINT:
+HOMEWORK HINTS:

 You should always read through ALL the homework as soon as it become visible so that you can familiarize yourself with all the problems and immediately ask if you have questions about how to start a problem.
 In most assignments this quarter, there will be several applied or supplemental problems for you to practice, review, and apply what you know.
 It is smart to read these applied problems as soon as you can and make sure you ask if you have set up questions.
+In particular,
-In particular, a) The last problem in HW_1A.
-Watch out for the units (you need to start with some conversion).
-During acceleration a(t) = "the constant they give you", so you can do antiderivatives to get v(t) and d(t).
-(Note that v(0) = 0, and d(0) = 0).

-Figure out when v(t) reaches the cruising speed (that time is essential to answering the question).
-Also figure out the distance, d(t), that goes with this time.

-Once you have these numbers, you can quickly answer all the questions, but you have to think about what it is asking and reason out your solutions (but there is not much work to do beyond what I have already mentioned).

-- b) The couple of problems in HW_1B have to do with the notation of Riemann sums.
-I will do an example somewhat like this on Friday in lecture, but make sure to also ask in quiz section.
-It is most important that you can actually compute a Riemann sum for a specific value of "n", but it is nice to be able to read the notation as well. - c) One of the problems in HW_1B have to do with actually adding the sum (it is the cubic we did in class).
-Remember that I posted a fairly complete outline of the solution, which I showed you briefly in lecture.
+- a) The last problem in HW 1A.
+Watch out for the units (you need to start with some conversion). - Note: acceleration = a(t) = "the constant they give you", so you can do antiderivatives to get v(t) and d(t).
+(Note that v(0) = 0, and d(0) = 0). - Figure out when v(t) reaches the cruising speed.
+That time is essential to answering the question. - Also figure out the distance, d(t), that goes with this time. - Once you have these numbers, you can quickly answer all the questions, but you have to think about what it is asking and reason out your solutions (but there is not much work to do beyond what I have already mentioned). - b) The last three problems in HW_1B have to do with the notation of Riemann sums.
+I will do an example somewhat like this on Friday or Monday in lecture, but make sure to also ask in quiz section.
+It is most important that you can actually compute a Riemann sum for a specific value of "n", but it is nice to be able to read the notation as well. - c) The last problem in HW_1B has to do with actually adding the sum (it is the cubic we did in class).
+Remember that I posted a fairly complete outline of the solution in one of my review sheets, which I will show you briefly in lecture.